vbianchi/Mentori/README.md

             -   Plan Persistence: Saves the plan to a `_plan_<ID>.md` file.

-            -   Iterates through steps, each involving:
+            -   Iterates through each confirmed `PlanStep`.

+            -   Inner Retry Loop (for each step):

                 -   Controller/Validator (`controller.py`): Validates/chooses the tool and formulates `tool_input`.
+For `DeepResearchTool`, this would be the `topic` and other parameters.

-                -   Executor (`agent.py`): Executes the step.
+                -   Executor (`agent.py`): Executes the step (e.g., calls `DeepResearchTool._arun`).

                 -   Step Evaluator (`evaluator.py`): Assesses step outcome.
-If failed but recoverable, hints are passed back to the Controller for a retry attempt (up to `MAX_STEP_RETRIES`).
-If unrecoverable or retries exhausted, the plan halts.
+If failed but recoverable, hints are passed back to the Controller for a retry.

             -   Live Plan Update: The `_plan_<ID>.md` file status is updated.